tekbasse/3S-OHL/README.md

 Abstract
 ========

-This hardware design is a solid-state synchrotron that multiplies an input voltage with each resonating cycle, and is capable of emitting electromagnetic waves at specific sets of frequencies and may emit plasma from a cascade of alternating EM flux.
+This hardware design is a solid-state synchrotron that multiplies voltage from electromagnetic input with each resonating induction cycle, and is capable of emitting electromagnetic waves at specific sets of frequencies and may emit plasma from a cascade of alternating EM flux.
 Speculatively, this device has the potential to meet multiple, fundamental target technology design challenges.

 See file: README.odt for details.